Paul-Borisov/nextjs-azure-ad-org-chart-with-hr-onboarding-offboarding/README.md

 Create Azure App registration using the sample script located in samples/1_create-app-registration.ps1

+- Ignore xml-files used to create for SharePoint Online lists.
+SharePoint options are not in use by default.
 - Note that all permissions are "delegated" meaning the user must have corresponding rights to use them as declared.
 - In Entra ID operations on user management are available only for users that belong to the roles of User Administrators or Global Administrators.
 - Users with lower privilegies will only access Organizational Charts without controls to manage users.